Best Practices and Strategies

 5. As you are completing the presentation, make sure to leave your audience with something to do with what they have learned.
 This is especially important if you are presenting to your students.
 There should be a clear task for them to complete.

 6. You will want to make sure your presentation is organized as you begin putting it together.
 Begin by creating an outline of your presentation so that your presentation is well structured.
 Use one of the graphic organizers from the Visual Learning resources in 21 Things 4 Students.
 You can use Bubbl.us, Popplet, Gliffy or your own favorite outline tool.
-In Visual Learning there are tutorials for each resource if you have not used them before.
+In Digital Artifact there are resources for creating infographics if you prefer..

 7. The final thing you must be aware of once again is your audience.
 As you choose the application for your presentation, you need to know your audience and how you are going to CONNECT with them.